haopinglin0907/Projects_Hao/MyoPanda/Readme.md

 The data preprocessing is referenced from study in 2019 "Deep Learning for Electromyographic Hand Gesture Signal Classification Using Transfer Learning" https://ieeexplore.ieee.org/document/8630679

-## Side note
-Currently, the data contains only the same subject, both in PretrainData and EvaluationData.
-More subjects will be added if possible and the PretrainData and EvaluationData will not contain the same subject

 ## Installation (Anaconda)

 Create an environment with packages installation (Use requirements.txt)